 - Vegetable Broth: This adds flavor to the wild rice filling.

 - Acorn Squash: These medium-sized squashes are the perfect vessel for our filling, with their tender, slightly sweet flesh.

 - Vegan Ground Beef Crumbles: A fantastic plant-based alternative that adds a ‘meaty’ texture and absorbs all the savory flavors of the herbs and spices.
-I used Trader Joe’s Beefless Crumbles.
+I use my homemade recipe or Trader Joe’s Beefless Crumbles.

 - Fresh Herbs & Spices: The combination of poultry seasoning, thyme, and sage adds depth and a classic, comforting flavor profile.